Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Adapting Bayesian optimization for Sampling

 \subsection{Hyperparameters of GP-UJB}

-Finally, we discuss the default setting of the hyperparameters of GP-UJB.
-The first hyperparameter of GP-UJB is the convex non-negative function $\phi$.
-The second hyperparameter of GP-UJB is a hyperparameter of the mean and covariance functions of the GP prior.
+Finally, we discuss the specification of the hyperparameters for GP-UJB: the convex non-negative function $\phi$ and the hyperparameters of the GP prior.

-The balance between exploitation and exploration driven by GP-UJB is automatically adjusted by the choice of $\phi$.
-Choosing the function $\phi$ that results in a closed-form expression of GP-UJB is computationally appealing.
-Examples of closed-form GP-UJBs are summarised in \Cref{tab:cf}.
-Modelling the log-proportional $\log q(\theta)$ by GPs has been proven to be successful in multiple applications \citep[e.g.][]{Osborne2012,Jarvenpaa2021}.
-Following these work, we suggest the exponential map $\phi(\cdot) = \exp(\cdot)$ as the default choice, which recovers the log-transformation $\phi^{-1}(\cdot) = \log(\cdot)$ as the inverse.
-This default choice is also supported by \Cref{re:gp_ujb_bound}.
-Simulation studies on other choices of $\phi$ are provided in \Cref{apx:choice_phi}.
+First, the choice of $\phi$ governs the trade-off between exploitation and exploration in GP-UJB.
+Computationally, it is advantageous to select $\phi$ that yields a closed-form expression of GP-UJB. \Cref{tab:cf} summarizes examples of such choices.
+Modeling the log unnormalized density $\log q(\theta)$ via GPs is a well-established approach in the literature \citep[e.g.,][]{Osborne2012,Jarvenpaa2021}.
+Following these precedents, we adopt the log transformation $\phi^{-1}(\cdot) = \log(\cdot)$ for the inverse, meaning that $\phi(\cdot) = \exp(\cdot)$, as the default setting.
+We explore alternative choices in \Cref{apx:choice_phi}.

-Equipping the mean and covariance function of a GP prior with some hyperparameter $\psi$ is a common practice in GP regression.
-Finding an appropriate value of the hyperparameter $\psi$ maximises the performance of GP regression in general.
-Common examples of the hyperparameter $\psi$ include the length and variance constant of the Gaussian or Mat\'{e}rn covariance kernel.
-Typically, the hyperparameter $\psi$ is selected by maximising the log-likelihood of the GP posterior.
-For BO, using the maximum likelihood estimate of $\psi$ at each iteration is vital for a successful outcome.
-Following this standard practice, we use the maximum likelihood estimate of the hyperparameter $\psi$ for GP-UJB at each iteration.
+Next, the mean and covariance functions of the GP prior typically depend on a set of hyperparameters $\psi$, such as the length scale and variance of a Gaussian kernel.
+Properly tuning $\psi$ is critical for the performance of GP regression.
+In the context of BO, updating $\psi$ via maximum likelihood estimation at each iteration is standard practice to maximize the performance.
+Accordingly, we update $\psi$ for GP-UJB by maximizing the log-likelihood of the GP posterior at each step.

-\begin{remark}[Initial Points] In sequential experimental designs for GPs, GP surrogate models at the first few iterations can be a poor approximation of a function of interest.
-This is because GPs can overfit to a very small number of data points.
-Selecting the first few points at random, without optimisation, is a widely-used strategy to improve stability of the GP surrogate model at early iterations.
-Algorithm \ref{alg:tmp} of BIS is immediately amenable for the same strategy, where for some integer $N_0 > 0$ the first $N_0$ points $\{ \theta_n^* \}_{n=1}^{N_0}$ of the samples can be set to the first $N_0$ points of the scaled Halton sequence without optimisation. \end{remark}
+\begin{remark}[Initial Points] In sequential design settings, GP surrogate models may suffer from instability during the initial iterations due to overfitting to scarce data.
+To mitigate this, it is common to select the first few points at random rather than optimization.
+Algorithm \ref{alg:tmp} readily accommodates this strategy: for a fixed integer $N_0 > 0$, the initial $N_0$ samples $\{ \theta_n^* \}_{n=1}^{N_0}$ can be selected from the proposal sequence, such as the scaled Halton sequence, without optimization. \end{remark}